Chocolate mochi is coming your way!

 Chocolate Filling

 - Heat the almond milk in a saucepan over medium heat.
 Once it has come to a boil, pour into the bowl, over the chocolate chunks.
 Add the tahini if using, and whisk until the chocolate is fully melted and everything is combined.
-Cover with plastic film and refrigerate for about 2 hours, or until the ganache is firm.
+Cover with plastic film and refrigerate for about 2 hours, or until the ganache is firmer.

 - Once firm, scoop out about 1 teaspoon balls of ganache and place them on a plate lined with parchment paper.
-Keep in the refrigerator.
-You will transfer it to the freezer for about 10 minutes just before wrapping them to make the balls harder and easier to work with.
+Keep them in the refrigerator.
+You will transfer them to the freezer for about 10 minutes just before wrapping them to make the balls harder and easier to work with.

 Mochi Dough